Tackle

 Since July 2017 I have been using Rio lines.
 The coating feels supple and the core of the line is white braid.
 Excellent.
 Mr Robjent told me to stretch the entire line before loading it on the reel.
 I fixed it to the garden fence and gave it a good pull, several times.

 I am not a tackle collector but I seem to have acquired quite a few split cane rods.
 The Bob Southwell fly rods are very special and I use them regularly.
-I may have become a collector without knowing !
+I may have become a collector without knowing it !